lin1000/tonylin.profile.aws/README.md

 - [ ] Support for Google Search Console
 - [x] add [2017_api_traffic_demo] page and add SocketIO Server to listen realtime api traffics
 - [x] on [2017_api_traffic_demo] page that visualize the api traffics using sankey diagram (the sankey diagram come from reference section)
+- [ ] Integrate with LinkedIn API to retrive my working experiences

 ## Fuctional feature (will protomote to Use Case Section after completion)

 - [x] Use boto (a python package) to access S3 bucket
 - [x] keen.io : event streaming and collecting
+- []

 ## something worth to memo while experimenting